siduppal/msteams-docs/msteams-platform/documentation-workflow/tools-for-writing.md

 ## Markdown

 All of our source documents are written in MarkDown, a simple text format that has the extension md.
-Specifically we use the GitHub flavor of MD, as I recall.
+Specifically we use the GitHub flavor of MD.
 You can find the answer to any question you might have on how to use MD with a simple web search.
 Try to keep things as simple as possible - no tables within tables, no nested lists, that sort of thing.
-It makes your writing much easier to read, and limits build issues.
+It makes your writing much easier to read, and limits build and rendering issues.

 ## GitHub